Western Digital: Products

-SanDisk Professional

-Under the SanDisk Professional brand, Western Digital offers HDD, SSD, platforms and systems products designed specifically for creative professionals.
-It has partnerships with Apple, Atomos, and Intel.

-Other products
+External hard drives are sold under the My Passport, My Book, WD Elements, and Easystore brands.
+Western Digital external hard drives with encryption software (sold under the My Passport brand) have been reported to have severe data protection faults and to be easy to decrypt.
 After first offering the Western Digital Media Center in 2004 (which was actually only a storage device), Western Digital offered the WD TV series of products between 2008 and 2016.
-The WD TV series of products functioned as a home theater PC, able play videos, images, and music from USB drives or network locations.
+The WD TV series of products functioned as a home theater PC, able to play videos, images, and music from USB drives or network locations.

 Western Digital offers the My Cloud series of products, which function as home media servers.
 In September 2015, Western Digital released My Cloud OS 3, a platform that enables connected HDDs to sync between PCs and mobile devices.

 Through Western Digital's acquisition of Upthere, the company offers personal cloud storage through the Upthere Home app and UpOS operating system.

-Western Digital sells data center hardware and software including an enterprise-class Ultrastar product line that was previously sold under the HGST brand.
-Current hardware products include the 20 TB CMR helium-filled HC560, the 20 TB SMR helium-filled HC650, and the 6.4 TB U.2 NVMe SN840 SSD.
+Legacy product lines

+Some of Western Digital's old product lines that are no longer produced include: